 A Botox treatment is quick and results usually last three to six months, after which a follow-up injection can be performed.
 Some doctors report that after several treatments, the effect of Botox appears to last longer, often up to several months.

-Botox Cosmetic (R) is used in extremely small amounts and does not spread throughout the body so you can return to full activity immediately.
+Botox is used in extremely small amounts and does not spread throughout the body so you can return to full activity immediately.

-Botox Cosmetic (R) can be used by almost anyone.
-Patients who are pregnant, breastfeeding or who have a neurologic disease should not use Botox TM.
+Botox can be used by almost anyone.
+Patients who are pregnant, breastfeeding or who have a neurologic disease should not use Botox.

-New uses for Botox Cosmetic (R) include reduction in sweating of hands and armpits and relief of headaches.
+New uses for Botox include reduction in sweating of hands and armpits, and relief of headaches.

-BOTOX® Cosmetic begins to work within a few days of treatment and the effects last anywhere between three to five months.
-A simple repeat treatment is all that is necessary to maintain the results if wished.
+Botox begins to work within a few days of treatment and the effects last anywhere between three to six months.
+A simple repeat treatment is all that is necessary to maintain the desired results.

 Botox Frequently Asked Questions